Achieving your goals without a plan isn’t just difficult, it’s unlikely—that's where setting SMART goals come in.

 Personal SMART goals examples

-Simple personal goals:
+Simple (not smart) personal goals: 😕

 - Get in shape